 Though these numbers portray a rosy picture for the call center industry, there are couple of challenges that the top management has to face on a day-to-day basis.
 Considering the fact that call centers are the world's toughest work environments, this is not surprising!
 Handling irate customers, dealing with crazy work timings and schedules, sustaining on the shoestring budgets and ensuring highest levels of customer satisfaction are just some of the challenges faced by the top management.

-Planning to set up a call center, but not sure what it takes?
+Planning to outsource call center services, but not sure what it costs?

 What Are the Problems Faced by the Call Center Industry?